open-policy-agent/opa/wasm/README.md

 You must manually push the builder image if you make changes to it (run `make builder` to produce a new Docker image).

+### Debug Builds

+Set the `DEBUG` environment variable to `1` to enable generating binaries with debug symbols and a less aggressive optimization level.
+Eg: `DEBUG=1 make build`.

 ## Vendoring

 If you make changes to the library, run the `make generate` in the parent